anirbanc96/ECMMD-CondTwoSamp/Simulation Based Inference/SBI-Redshift/README.md

 - **[Experiment1](https://github.com/anirbanc96/ECMMD-CondTwoSamp/tree/main/Simulation%20Based%20Inference/SBI-Redshift/Experiment%201)**: This subfolder contains all files related to Experiment 1, where comparisons are done for different values of $\mu$, including notebooks, data, and any results generated.
 - **[Experiment2](https://github.com/anirbanc96/ECMMD-CondTwoSamp/tree/main/Simulation%20Based%20Inference/SBI-Redshift/Experiment%202)**: This subfolder contains all files related to Experiment 2, where comparisons are done for different values of $n$ and $K$, including notebooks, data, and any results generated.
-- **scripts/**: A collection of Python scripts used in both experiments, sourced from an external repository.
+- **[Scripts](https://github.com/anirbanc96/ECMMD-CondTwoSamp/tree/main/Simulation%20Based%20Inference/SBI-Redshift/Scripts)**: A collection of Python scripts used in both experiments, sourced from an external repository.
 These scripts provide essential functions and utilities required for running the experiments.

 ## Python Scripts

-The `scripts` folder includes Python scripts that were taken from [External Repository Name](URL-to-external-repo).
+The `scripts` folder includes Python scripts that were adapted from [CDE-conformal](https://github.com/zhao-david/CDE-conformal).
 These scripts are integral to the operation of the experiments and have been adapted or used directly within the notebooks in both Experiment 1 and Experiment 2.

 ## How to Use